nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 The operation is asynchronous, and the completion of the :c:func:`nrf_modem_dect_phy_rx` function only signals that the request was sent to the modem.

-During reception, data received on the physical control channel (PCC) and on the physical data channel (PDC) is sent to the application in the :c:member:`nrf_modem_dect_phy_callbacks.pcc` and :c:member:`nrf_modem_dect_phy_callbacks.pdc` callback functions, respectively.
+During reception, data received on the physical control channel (PCC) and on the physical data channel (PDC) is sent to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_PCC` and :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_PDC` events, respectively.
-Any CRC errors on the physical control channel and on the physical data channel are sent to the application in the :c:member:`nrf_modem_dect_phy_callbacks.pcc_crc_err` and :c:member:`nrf_modem_dect_phy_callbacks.pdc_crc_err` callback functions, respectively.
+Any CRC errors on the physical control channel and on the physical data channel are sent to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_PCC_ERROR` and :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_PDC_ERROR` events, respectively.

-When the operation has completed, its result is signaled to the application in the :c:member:`nrf_modem_dect_phy_callbacks.op_complete` callback function.
+When the operation has completed, its result is signaled to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_COMPLETED` event.
-If any error has occurred in scheduling or executing the operation, it is returned in the callback.
+If any error has occurred in scheduling or executing the operation, it is returned in the event.

 Reception modes
 ---------------